Skip to content

 Facilities

-In addition to these facilities we have access to core capabilities across the School of Science and Technology, including biosciences laboratories (including the capability for cell culture and sophisticated OMICS analyses).
+In addition to these facilities we have access to core capabilities across the School of Science and Technology, including the capability for OMICS analyses and imaging.

 Related Projects